oneblink/bic-jqm/docs/pending-queue.md

 It is implemented by extending [Backbone.Model](http://backbonejs.org/#Model).
 This means that [Backbone.Events](http://backbonejs.org/#Events) methods and events are available.

+This constructor is private (not globally available), but documenting it is a necessary part of explaining how the other APIs are used.

 ### BMP.BIC3.pending.create = function (model)